 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to heparin, or if you have active bleeding or severe thrombocytopenia (low platelet count in the blood).
+You should not receive this medicine if you have had an allergic reaction to heparin, or if you have active bleeding or severe thrombocytopenia (low platelet count in the blood).

 How to Use This Medicine